 Our sixth-grade teacher, Mr. Lanzi, was a towering figure with a swarthy complexion and dark, wavy hair teased high and coated with hairspray.
 Not a strand seemed out of place.
 Imagine, if you will, a taller, thinner, nattier version of Elvis Presley.
 That’s how I remember Mr. Lanzi.

 I think he had previously studied or worked in the theater, and he wore a hint of makeup to class—light powder on his cheeks—as if he might be called upon in the middle of a school day to fill the role of an understudy and he wanted to be prepared to take the stage and claim his big break.

 What I remember most about him were his powerful hands; if my best friend, Billy, and I acted up, Mr. Lanzi would casually walk behind us, the scent of his musky cologne wafting near our desks, place his hands on our shoulders, and squeeze our trapezius muscles.
-We would squirm in our seats and then cease our misbehavior and pay attention to his instruction.
+We would squirm in our seats, cease our misbehavior, and pay attention to his instruction.

 Mr. Lanzi’s passion for learning was contagious, and he made education a rich, interactive experience for students.
 He expanded our imaginations with projects and activities that surpassed textbook knowledge.

 Our class hosted special events like Italian Day, when we cooked an Italian supper and learned about Italian culture.
 I remember trays of food spread out on red and white checkered tablecloths, and our menu included spaghetti, breadsticks, cannoli pastries, and even small cups of espresso (which we sweetened with heaping teaspoons of sugar).